-PostgreSQL is an ideal solution for large systems, since it’s scalable and designed to handle terabytes of data.
-A hierarchy of roles to maintain user permissions means advanced security.
+PostgreSQL is the best data management system for large software solutions.
+It’s scalable and designed to handle terabytes of data, and a hierarchy of roles to maintain user permissions means advanced security.

-Unlike MySQL, PostgreSQL is completely free to use.
+Unlike MySQL, PostgreSQL is completely free.
 Its open-source nature means that all documentation and support are provided by enthusiastic volunteers.
-It also means that in case you have problems with PostgreSQL, you’ll need to search for an expert who can solve your problem.
+It also means that in case you have problems with PostgreSQL, you’ll need to search for an expert who can solve them.

 We migrated World Cleanup, an app for managing the World Cleanup Day event, from CouchDB to PostgreSQL.
 Migrating to PostgreSQL let us not only perform in and out operations simultaneously but also easily handle high loads.

-MongoDB is the #1 NoSQL database we use in our projects.
-All data is stored in BSON (Binary JSON) documents.
-Thanks to this, data can be easily transferred between web applications and servers in human-readable format.
+MongoDB is the most common database we use in our projects, and it’s the best database for web apps.
+MongoDB is a NoSQL database that stores all data in BSON (Binary JSON) documents.
+Thanks to this, data can easily be transferred between web applications and servers in a human-readable format.

 MongoDB has onboard replication, providing high scalability and availability.
-Auto-sharding means that you can easily distribute data to servers connected with your app.
-In general, MongoDB is a great solution for dealing with massive unstruсtured data sets.
-It can underpin most big data systems, not only as a real-time, operational data store but in offline capacities as well.
+Auto-sharding means you can easily distribute data to servers connected with your app.
+In general, MongoDB is the best web database for dealing with massive unstruсtured data sets.
+It can underpin most big data systems, not only as a real-time operational data store but also in offline capacities.

-But there are also several pitfalls of MongoDB.
+But there are several pitfalls of this database platform.
 It stores key names for each value pair, increasing memory use.
-Also, there are no foreign key constraints to enforce consistency.
-And you can perform nesting for no more than 100 levels.
+Also, there are no foreign key constraints to enforce consistency, and you can perform nesting for no more than 100 levels.

-In combination with Redis, we used this database in Boothapp, a social e-commerce platform for the Middle Eastern market.
+In combination with Redis, we used MongoDB in Boothapp, a social e-commerce platform for the Middle Eastern market.

 Mixing and matching databases

 You can use several databases in one project.
-But combining two databases is not always a good idea.
-Developers should make this decision only after carefully analyzing a project’s needs and defining the product’s tech stack.
+But combining two databases isn’t always a good idea.
+Developers should make this decision only after carefully analyzing a project’s needs and defining the product’s technology stack.

 Using MongoDB and PostgreSQL is a bad idea, since these databases are equal in terms of resource use and data storage.
 For instance, say you have a social network like Instagram and need to store information about posts, likes, followers, and user profiles.
 You store data about likes and posts in MongoDB, while user profiles and followers are stored in PostgreSQL.
-First, you need to take data about profiles from PostgreSQL, then data about posts from MongoDB, which is a time-consuming and inefficient solution.
+In this case, you would first need to retrieve data about profiles from PostgreSQL, then get data about posts from MongoDB, which is a time-consuming and inefficient solution.